Burke-Lauenroth-Lab/workflow_guidelines/README.md

 * For functions that calculate related vales across layers (nlyrs) or simulation (nRgr) you should always test when these each each one (i.e. nlyr = 1) and under the maximum conditions (n_lyr = MAX_N_LYR) if possible.
 All unit tests should be run twice under each of these conditions.
 * An if or if else statement should typically be tested, if possible.
 * Never calculate an expected answer within the TEST and test an output against it.
+* Avoid random number generators for the initiation on input values, as it often creates unexpected and unrealistic expectations.

 ## Links <a name="links"/>